cybertec-postgresql/pg_squeeze/README.md

 # Register table for regular processing

-First, make sure that your table has either primary key or unique constraint.
-This is necessary to process changes other transactions might do while `pg_squeeze` is doing its work.
+First, make sure that your table has an identity index - this is necessary to process changes other transactions might do while `pg_squeeze` is doing its work.
+If the replica identity of the table is DEFAULT or FULL, primary key constraint provides the identity index.
+If your table has no primary key, you need to set the identity index explicitly using the [ALTER COMMAND ...
+REPLICA IDENTITY USING INDEX ...][7] command.

 To make the `pg_squeeze` extension aware of the table, you need to insert a record into `squeeze.tables` table.
 Once added, statistics of the table are